polymorphine/container/README.md

 calls or introduce various side effects, but such use of container is not recommended.

 #### Composite Container
-Both `Setup::addContainer()` and `Entry::container()` methods can be used to add another ContainerInterface instances allowing to create composite container wrapping multiple sub-containers which values (or containers themselves) may be accessed with container's id prefix (dot notation):
+`Entry::container()` methods can be used to add another ContainerInterface instances allowing to create composite container wrapping multiple sub-containers which values (or containers themselves) may be accessed with container's id prefix (dot notation):
 ```php
 $subContainer = new PSRContainerImplementation();
 $setup->set('env')->container($subContainer);